serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 "v=DMARC1; p=reject; rua=mailto:report@contoso.com; ruf=mailto:d@contoso.com;"
 ```

 The policy value `p` tells recipients how to treat emails that fail SPF and DKIM validation.
 A policy of `reject`, as you guessed it, instructs recipients to discard such emails.
-The `rua` and `ruf` values specify emails to send two different typos of diagnostic reports to.
+The `rua` and `ruf` values specify emails to send two different types of diagnostic reports to.

 ## The Good